- 5-Minute Article

 5. Tackling Estate Planning

-Thinking about what will happen to your money after you’re gone may be difficult, but can help ensure loved ones are taken care of financially.
-Financial advisors can explain the importance of this process and partner with other professionals to develop an estate plan.
+Thinking about what will happen to your money after you’re gone may be difficult, but planning ahead can help you ensure that your loved ones are taken care of financially.
+Financial professionals can explain the importance of this process and partner with other professionals to help you develop an estate plan.

-- Asking these questions can help you take control of important financial decisions and maximize the benefits of a relationship with a financial advisor.
+Asking these questions can help you make important financial decisions and maximize the benefits of a relationship with a financial professional.